-Join Paula’s new vision for the future of dance education.
+Join Paula’s new vision for the future of dance education and competitions.

 “A lifetime devoted to dance”